-- What practical measures can African countries take to promote the rule of law in the security sector?
-What institutions or practices does your country use to ensure that defense and security forces build relationships with citizens that facilitate both fair/equitable enforcement of the law and respect for human rights? - Do African security sector leaders have an interest in building democratic and civilian oversight institutions that facilitate rule of law?
-Why or why not? - What are some of the limitations that civilians face in exercising facing the democratic control over the military/security forces in your country/region and how can you help to address such limitations? - Who are the relevant stakeholders in improving the state of civil-military relations in your country/region and why?
+- What practical measures can African countries take to promote the rule of law in the security sector? - Do African security sector leaders have an interest in building democratic and civilian oversight institutions that facilitate rule of law?
+Why or why not? - What are some of the limitations that civilians face in exercising democratic control over the military/security forces in your country/region, and how can you help to address such limitations? - Who are the relevant stakeholders in improving the state of civil-military relations in your country/region, and why?